The full-sky Spherical Fourier-Bessel power spectrum in general relativity: MultiWindow approach

-Figure~\ref{fig:mw1} provides a visual representation of this process.
-The left panels show a reference Gaussian selection function $\phi(z)$ (with shape and features defined in equation~\eqref{eq:gaussprova}) and two (almost) top-hat bins.
+Fig.~\ref{fig:mw1} provides a visual representation of this process.
+The left panels show a reference Gaussian selection function $\phi(z)$ (with shape and features defined in Eq.~\eqref{eq:gaussprova}) and two (almost) top-hat bins.
 In the top row, the bin closer to the observer (in blue, where $\hat{z}_1$ is the center of the first bin) is fixed, while the other spans a range of widths, keeping the center fixed at $\hat{z}_2$.
-Different shades of grey indicate different widths, from light to dark.
+Different shades of gray indicate different widths, from light to dark.
 In the bottom row, the position of the second bin varies while fixing their widths.
 Here $\hat{z}_1$ still indicates the center of the first bin, while shades of grey indicate the position of the center of the second bin, $\hat{z}_2^i$.
 In both cases, the configurations move from a well-separated bin scenario to a (non total-) overlapping one.
-We expect correlations only in the overlapping case when neglecting relativistic projection effects.
 The right panels show the relative difference of the peak value of the cross-bin power spectrum for $\ell=10,50$, comparing the full GR case with the Newtonian RSD one.
 We choose these reference $\ell$s to explore the main feature of the signal for different angular scales.
-In both configurations of Figure~\ref{fig:mw1}, the fully GR power spectrum dominates when the two bins are separated, due to the contribution of integrated terms.
+In scenarios with substantial bin overlap, local terms dominate the power spectrum signal, with density correlations and RSD effects being the primary contributors.
+This leads to GR effects becoming less significant, resulting in smaller relative differences between the full GR and Newtonian RSD power spectra.
+Conversely, for well-separated bins, the integrated terms along the line of sight become the dominant contribution, allowing GR effects to drive the signal and maximize the relative differences.

 An expansion of this formalism including an extensive detectability analysis is left for future work.
 The aim here is to explore how isolate clear imprints of GR effects in the clustering signal.